Coventry Building Society Arena: Naming of the stadium

-Wasps Holdings and CBS Arena Enter Administration: 2022
+Fall into administration and ownership changes

-On 17 October 2022 it was confirmed that Wasps Holdings, the holding company for Wasps and Wasps Netball had entered administration.
+On 17 October 2022, it was confirmed that Wasps Holdings, the holding company for Wasps and Wasps Netball had entered administration.
 They ceased trading immediately and all playing and coaching staff were made redundant.
 Although the stadium operator Arena Coventry Ltd. were not included in the administration, they filed a notice of intention to appoint an administrator.
 On 2 November 2022, it was confirmed that stadium operator Arena Coventry Limited had also applied to enter administration.
 Initially all scheduled events would take place as scheduled.
-The administration hearing took place on 17 November where it was confirmed that the arena would enter administration but also immediately fall into the ownership of Frasers Group (owned by Mike Ashley) who had a pre-signed deal to immediately take over the stadium should it fall into administration.
+The administration hearing took place on 17 November where it was confirmed that the arena would enter administration but also immediately fall into the ownership of Frasers Group (owned by Mike Ashley), who had a pre-signed deal to immediately take over the stadium should it fall into administration.

+On 23 August 2025, Coventry City Football Club officially announced the completion of its acquisition of the Arena from the Frasers Group, thereby becoming landlords of their home stadium 20 years to date of their inaugural competitive football match played here.